srbND/class_twin/README.md

 mentioned above are greater than 0.
 The easiest way to track the changes made in the code is to search for "#TWIN".

+Note that if the twin sector is turned on, the input value of omega_cdm corresponds to the total dark matter, i.e. cold dark matter + twin sector.

 More details on this code can be found in the following paper:
 *paper link to be updated*